-- The Concept Paper shall not exceed six (6) pages in length including graphics, figures, and/or tables.
-Specifically, Sections 1-4 of the Concept Paper (Sections 1a 1d below) shall not exceed four (4) pages, and Sections 5-6 (the Appendices, Sections 1e and 1f below) shall each not exceed one (1) page, for a maximum of two (2) pages in length for the Appendices. - The Concept Paper must be submitted in Adobe PDF format. - The Concept Paper must be written in English. - All pages must be formatted to fit on 8-1/2 by 11-inch paper with margins not less than one inch on every side.
+- The Concept Paper must not exceed 5 pages in length including graphics, figures, and/or tables. - The Concept Paper must be submitted in Adobe PDF format. - The Concept Paper must be written in English. - All pages must be formatted to fit on 8-1/2 by 11-inch paper with margins not less than one inch on every side.
 Single space all text and use Times New Roman typeface, a black font color, and a font size of 12 point or larger (except in figures and tables). - The ARPA-E assigned Control Number, the Lead Organization Name, and the Principal Investigator's Last Name must be prominently displayed on the upper right corner of the header of every page.
 Page numbers must be included in the footer of every page. - The first paragraph must include the Lead Organization's Name and Location, Principal Investigator's Name, Technical Category, Proposed Funding Requested (Federal and Cost Share), and Project Duration.